The Best of Me (Mya song): Background and release

 "The Best of Me" was composed by Mýa Harrison and Swizz Beatz, along with singers Teron Beal, Jimmy Cozier, Mashonda, and rapper Jadakiss, the latter of which is also featured vocally on the song.
 Originally expected to be recorded by rapper DMX in a Miami recording session with Swizz, the instrumental of the song was left unused until the producer returned to New York City to start work on Harrison's album at The Hit Factory.
 Upon accidentally pushing a button in the studio, Harrison's management reportedly "jumped up and said 'That's it, that's it'."
 When recording "The Best of Me" producer Swizz Beatz admired Harrison's work ethic, commenting, she's as dedicated to mastering vocals as she is to dance.
 He noted, "She takes everything seriously when it comes to the music citing "she's a perfectionist."
 However, Harrison clarified, "I'm not a perfectionist but I like to improve."
 An eleventh hour addition, the record was among the last tracks that were recorded for the Fear of Flying album.
-Jadakiss, then a member of the Ruff Ryders Entertainment's group The LOX, came aboard as a result of label connections with Interscope Records.
+Jadakiss, a member of the Ruff Ryders Entertainment's group The LOX, came aboard as a result of label connections with Interscope Records.

 Speaking on the message of the uptempo track with "a lot of meanings," Harrison explained: "[It] talks about thinking about consequences before you make a decision, especially decisions made when you're in a situation of the heat of the moment," she said, "when passion and infatuation and seduction and all these things are taking place, and you're actually liking it.
 However, as a female, things do happen to you that you must carry on after the fact, so you're trying to weigh the consequences and make a decision based on what you know, and you may not know much about this person.
 It's just about setting standards for yourself and what you want."
 Before "The Best of Me" was chosen as the lead single from Fear of Flying, Harrison initially expected reggae-influenced "Lie Detector" to be released as her next single.